SMILELab-FL/FedLab/docs/source/tutorials/docker_deployment.rst

 Setup docker environment
 ==========================

-In this section, we introduce how to setup a docker image for FedLab program.
-Here we provide the Dockerfile for buiding a FedLab image.
-Our FedLab environment is based on pytorch.
-Therefore, we just need install the FedLab on the provided pytorch image.
+In this section, we introduce how to setup a docker image for **FedLab** program.
+Here we provide the Dockerfile for building a FedLab image.
+Our FedLab environment is based on PytTorch.
+Therefore, we just need install **FedLab** on the provided PytTorch image.

 Dockerfile:

 .. code-block:: shell-session

-    # This is a example of fedlab installation via Dockerfile
+    # This is an example of fedlab installation via Dockerfile

     # replace the value of TORCH_CONTAINER with pytorch image that satisfies your cuda version
-    # you can finde it in https://hub.docker.com/r/pytorch/pytorch/tags
+    # you can find it in https://hub.docker.com/r/pytorch/pytorch/tags
     ARG TORCH_CONTAINER=1.5-cuda10.1-cudnn7-runtime

     FROM pytorch/pytorch:${TORCH_CONTAINER}